sergeassaad/bme590hrm/README.md

 Heart Rate Monitor
 ==================

-Heart Rate Monitor which takes in time and voltage data and outputs instantaneous HR, average HR, and diagnoses for bradycardia and tachycardia.
+Heart Rate Monitor which takes in time and voltage data and outputs instantaneous HR, average HR, and diagnoses bradycardia and tachycardia.